Reconstructing the Arches I: Constraining the Initial Conditions: Setup and results of simulations

 In the following we define a number of fitness parameters $f$ which describe the quality of the fit of the model to the observation.
 These parameters are defined such that the values range from zero to unity.
 A value close to unity describes a good fit.

-The mass profile fitness parameter $f_p$ is used to quantify how well the cumulative mass profile of the model fits the observations.
-We employ a two-sample KS test \citep[see][]{PTV92} for this comparison.
-The KS-test returns the probability $p$, that two data sets are drawn from the same distribution.
+The mass profile fitness parameter $\fCMP$ is used to quantify how well the cumulative mass profile of the model fits the observations.
+We employ a two-sample KS test \citep[see][]{PTV92} to compare random samples of the two mass profiles.
+The KS-test then returns the probability $p$, that the two samples are drawn from the same $M(R)$-distribution.
 In Fig.~\ref{fig:modvsobs_mprof}, the $p$-value is given for two different models and it can be seen that a good fit results in a high $p$-value as expected.
 In the following, we will use

-where a value of $f_p$ close to unity describes an excellent fit.
+where a value of $\fCMP$ close to unity describes an excellent fit.

 We also compare the total mass of stars with $m>10\,\msun$ inside of $0.4\,\pc$.
 We define the mass fitness parameter